ibly31/commandcenter/README.md

 - [ ] Document code files for adding siteScripts and vimKeys
 - [ ] GitHub Actions
     - [ ] Action to deploy build to Chrome Web Store
+- [x] Handle hover mode better - it's hard to tell difference of selectedIndex and hover
+- [x] Use Switch.svelte from other extension

 ## Development